Permissionless-Software-Foundation/bch-api/README.md

 Since this repo is being worked on by one person, as a hobby, updates will be slow.
 But the road map I have planned is as follows:

-- Remove TypeScript and any other compiled languages, converting the repository to standard ES8 JavaScript.

 - Replace the requirement for Insight API with Blockbook API for address and utxo based calls.

-- Audit all npm dependencies and try to fix/remove any vulnerabilities.

 - Remove rate limiting